 The Basics on How To Use a Kreg Jig

 First you will need to measure the width of your board.
 The wood I used was 3/4″ thick.
 It is important to actually measure your stock because what is sold as a 1″ thick board is usually about 3/4″ thick.
-Same holds true to any wood you buy regardless of how it is labeled.
+You should always measure any wood you buy regardless of how it is labeled.
 The wood may shrink or deviate from the standard size.